andrejs2/arso_sensor/README.md

 ### Configuration Options

-- **Location**: Choose a location in Slovenia or a neighboring country to display weather data from.
+- **Location**: Choose a location in Slovenia or a neighboring country including BIH to display weather data from.

 The locations (names of meteorological stations), lat and long data is in ```location_coordinates.csv``` file.
 For configuration file use name under "Title", e.g. "Bilje pri Novi Gorici"